 Food preservation by heat treatment includes sterilization and pasteurization.

-Sterilization is a food preservation process where all the microorganisms and spores with minimal chances of causing spoilage are destroyed.
+Sterilization is a preservation method process where all the microorganisms and spores with minimal chances of causing spoilage are destroyed.
 Two methods do sterilization: i) Physical sterilization (cold sterilization, heat sterilization), ii) Chemical sterilization (gas sterilization, cold chemical sterilization).
 Meat, fish, cream, soup, and sauce are usually sterilized.

 Preservation by Blanching